Cairns Queensland, Australia Travel Guide

 Tap water in Cairns is safe to drink.
 Bottled water is available but not essential for health reasons.

-Consider local tour aggregators for special dining activities that bundle food with other activities.
-For specific dining experiences like fine dining or unique local spots, booking ahead are able to get your spot, notably during busy times.
+Consider local tour aggregators for special dining adventures that bundle food with other activities.
+For specific dining experiences like fine dining or unique local spots, booking ahead can obtain your spot, especially during peak seasons.